GabrielaRAraujo/TravelNotes/Ecuador.md

     - [safety Puerto Lopez](https://www.reddit.com/r/ecuador/comments/uw5qqf/family_travel_safe_to_puerto_lopez/)
     - [isla de la plata vs galapagos](https://www.theguardian.com/travel/2010/nov/27/ecuador-wildlife-poor-mans-galapagos)
     - [isla de la plata travel blog](https://talesfromthelens.com/isla-de-la-plata-ecuador-bird-whale-watching/)
+    - Los frailes beach

+other stuff in ecuador before /after puerto lopez: banos, cuenca, vilcabamba, mindo, quilotoa lake cotopaxi, canoa, and the shoreline (salinas, montanitas, etc) [travel blog](https://velvetescape.com/ten-places-you-should-not-miss-in-ecuador/)

 ## Galapagos

 ### General
 - 3 main islands
-- I would not stay longer than 10 above-water days on Galapagos, it got a little bit boring at the end I would say.
+- Chistophs comments: I would not stay longer than 10 above-water days on Galapagos, it got a little bit boring at the end I would say.
 1 or 1.5 weeks is a good amount of time if you visit all 3 main islands imo.
 They are not too different so you could stay shorter and only visit 2 as well.
 - Scuba diving: if you go scuba diving there you should do a course somewhere else before to already get some experience and save a lot of money.
-Scuba diving in Galapagos can be a bit tricky because of underwater currents at some locations (but not all!).
-It is really doable however.
-My girlfriend did her first scuba diving course there and enjoyed it a lot.
-You should not dive from San Cristobal however.
-The water there is 10 degrees colder than next to Santa Cruz and you will freeze.
-Isabela is also a bit cool, but doable.
-Santa Cruz is best for diving.If you don't go diving, then snorkeling is great as well.
 Ask for the water temperature, it can vary enormously between islands!
 Or just go from Santa Cruz.

 ### Program
+Friday: dive Mosquera + Daphne
+Saturday: dive Seymour + tortuga bay (iguanas + snorkeling + swimming)
+Sunday: el Garrapatero by bike
+Monday: Las Grietas + taking easy
+Tuesday: Santa Fé snorkeling tour
+Wednesday: San cristobal - las loberias beach
+Thursday: Dive in kicker rock + beach tour + sunset at punta carola.
+Friday: Terramar ranch + flight (13:53).

 - **Galapagos giant tortoise**: They can be seen free in El chato ranch (4.6) and primicias ranch (4.7, good empanadas), for instance.
 40$ for a taxi both ways, 45 min ride.
 10$ fee p.p. includes lava tunnels.
-One can continue going inland to see the *los Gemelos* park
+One can continue going inland to see the *los Gemelos* park.

 - **Snorkeling close by**:
 	- **Tortuga bay** (45 min walk, ~22C) [water temp](https://www.surf-forecast.com/breaks/Tortuga-Bay-1/seatemp).
 Nike **hike**.
 Stop for checking/swimming on **Las Grietas** Bring stuff, because there is no service/structure around.
 One can also **kayak** there.
 Need to find out the best spot for snorkeling.

 	- **El Garapatero**.
 East from Puerto Ayora, 40$ both ways by taxi.
 Peaceful, quite empty beach.
-Also for - **Kayaking** but no "Es recomendable no hacer snorkeling a partir de las 17h00 por la presencia de tiburones."
+Also for - **Kayaking** but no "Es recomendable no hacer snorkeling a partir de las 17h00 por la presencia de tiburones." should go early, take water and food.

 - **Isla plaza sur** looks very pretty, close to the coast of Santa cruz, also  on the east.
-Maybe do it with Garapatero?

 - **Santa Fe island**: good for **snorkeling** and **diving** with sea lions

 - **Isabela Island**: **snorkeling** at concha perla (sea lions, penguins, turtles). go to las tintoneras for marine iguanas.
 Galapagos penguins in many parts.
 Flamingo in flamingo lake.
 Hiking Vulcan.
 Day tour (inkl flamingo & tintoneras, 180$)[https://www.daytoursgalapagos.com/isabela-island].
 Maybe worth for the price to stay one night?
-Ferry ~35$/p.p.
+Ferry ~35$/p.p.  (top things)[https://galapagosinsiders.com/travel-blog/top-things-isabela-island-galapagos/]

-- **Beim schlechtem Wetter**:
-	- Darwin Station

 ### Diving sites & centers
 - **Diving around Santa Cruz** [infos here](https://academybaydiving.com/diving-the-galapagos/galapagos-dive-sites/)